rzzzwilson/PythonEtudes/Secret_Messages/README.rst

 * The "encoder" program will take an image file and a text message and produce a new image file containing the text.
-* The "decoder" program will take the original image file and the encoded image filer and produce the original text.
+* The "decoder" program will take the original image file and the encoded image file and produce the original text.

 This method of storing text messages in an image file without apparently changing the image is not really secret.
 Programs exist that look for